 The island is too small for a pier so we had to take a boat from the ship to the island.
 It was a short ride.
 The process for getting a spot on the boat to the island is a little bit of a pain, although it seemed to be well organized.
 We, however, didn't have to deal with that process.
 Once again, our Faster to the Fun card saved us.
 We just went to the purser's desk and they escorted us down and onto the first boat.
 Super Easy.
 A bit of advise.
 If you don't like crowds, make sure to take the first boat and move down the beach a ways.
 In about 2 hours after the boats started dropping people off, it became very crowded and noisy with music.
 I don't like real big crowds.
 So at that point I was ready to get off the beach.
 But we were lucky, thats about the time our Snorkeling excursion started.
 We got on a boat with about 30 other people and they took us to a spot about 100 yard off the other side of the island.
 They provided everything we needed and we got in the water.
 It was amazing.
 There was plenty of room to swim around.
 I didn't feel crowded at all.
 And the sea life was plentiful and spectacular.
 This excursion was definitely the highlight of our cruise.
-We went back to the ship a bit early and enjoyed the ship while it was quite empty.